 There is nothing wrong with being aggressive in how you approach the shot but attacking the ball will always lead to frustration.
 As a result, I spend a lot of time talking to my students about how to visualize the shot.
 They need to see the shot happening in their mind because the brain controls the body.
 I firmly believe if you have a specific outcome in your mind your body will create that outcome.
 The idea is to program your brain to focus on the spot where the ball needs to land instead of obsessing over hitting the ball.

-Recently, one of my students shared this article with me because it reminded him of what I keep telling him.
-It is a good read.
-Enjoy!!
+Recently, one of my students shared an article because it reminded him of what I keep telling him.
+It is a good read, check it out below: